CZ-NIC/knot/doc/reference.rst

 Mandatory checks:

-- Missing SOA record at the zone apex (:rfc:`1034`)
+- Missing SOA record at the zone apex (:rfc:`1034`) (*)

-Mandatory checks affected by the soft mode:

 - An extra record exists together with a CNAME record except for RRSIG and NSEC (:rfc:`1034`)
 - Multiple CNAME records with the same owner exist (:rfc:`1034`)
 - DNAME record having a record under it (:rfc:`6672`)
 - Multiple DNAME records with the same owner exist (:rfc:`6672`)
 - NS record exists together with a DNAME record (:rfc:`6672`)
 - DS record exists at the zone apex (:rfc:`3658`)

+(*) The marked check can't be weakened by the soft mode.
+All other mandatory checks are subject to the optional soft mode.

 Extra checks: